ARM-software/arm-systemready/SystemReady-devicetree-band/README.md

 This section of the repository contains the build scripts and the live-images for the SystemReady-devicetree band.

 ## Release details
- - Code Quality: ACS v3.0.0
+ - Code Quality: ACS v3.0.0-BET0
- - The latest pre-built release of SystemReady-devicetree band ACS is available for download here: [v23.09_2.1.0](https://github.com/ARM-software/arm-systemready/tree/main/SystemReady-devicetree-band/prebuilt_images/v23.09_2.1.0)
+ - **The latest pre-built release of SystemReady-devicetree band ACS is available for download here: [v24.11_3.0.0-BET0](prebuilt_images/v24.11_3.0.0-BET0)**
- - The BSA tests are written for version 1.0(c) of the BSA specification.
- - The BBR tests are written for EBBR section of version 2.0 of the BBR specification.
+ - The BBR tests are written for EBBR section of version 2.2 of the BBR specification.
  - The compliance suite is not a substitute for design verification.
  - To review the ACS logs, Arm licensees can contact Arm directly through their partner managers.